I’m not a fan of Valentine’s Day.

 That to-do list just keeps growing.
 Let it.

-Your worth is not tied up in whether or not all your kids are on the right track at the same time, your marriage is smooth sailing, work is great and your neighbors adore you (AKA we can’t control other people).
+Your worth is not tied up in whether or not all your kids are on the right track at the same time, your marriage is smooth sailing, work is great and your neighbours adore you (AKA we can’t control other people).

 Life has not turned out anything like the dreams of your youth.
 Decide what you’ll create with the life you’ve been handed.